Vibhav1207/Python-Course/01.Variables/README.md

 print(greeting.split(", "))     # Output: ['Hello', 'World!']
 ```

-# 🔬 Float Variables
+# 🔬 Float Datatype

-- A float variable is used to store numbers with a decimal point.
+- A float  is used to store numbers with a decimal point.
 Floats are useful when you need precision for calculations involving fractions or when you need to represent real numbers.

-### Creating Float Variables
+### Creating Float Datatype

-- You can create a float variable by assigning a number with a decimal point to a variable name.
+- You can create a float  by assigning a number with a decimal point to a variable name.

 ```python
 # Example of creating float variables